cgcardona/cgcardona.github.com/2013/feb/4_yc_investments_or_hackernews.md

 that I even want to know.
 I respect their privacy and this isn't meant to be an excercise in examining YCombinator's finances.

-### HackerNews valuation
+### Hacker News valuation

 This value is much harder to quanitfy.
-First it's worth noting that if HackerNews were a regular tech news site like [techcrunch](http://techcrunch.com/), or [techmeme](http://techmeme.com/) it would probably have some outrageous valuation due to the high traffic.
+First it's worth noting that if Hacker News were a regular tech news site like [techcrunch](http://techcrunch.com/), or [techmeme](http://techmeme.com/) it would probably have some outrageous valuation due to the high traffic.

 But that's not really what I'm talking about here.
 What I'm talking about is value to the individual users to the site.

-HackerNews is really the go to spot for up to date info on the most important and interesting things related to the startup industry.
+Hacker News is really the go to spot for up to date info on the most important and interesting things related to the startup industry.
 It's actually become critical to the way I do my job.

 A good example is the multiple recent rails and ruby security issues.
-I found out about those pretty much as soon as news hit the wire because they were at the top of HackerNews.
+I found out about those pretty much as soon as news hit the wire because they were at the top of Hacker News.

 Another example is just staying on top of general trends, frameworks, conferences, and new products.
 Each day I'm guaranteed to see something that I **need** to know in order to do what I do.

-The community on HackerNews has proven to be resilient despite the occasional troll.
+The community on Hacker News has proven to be resilient despite the occasional troll.
 Conversations are intelligent and and informed with Paul Graham himself weighing in surprisingly often.

 So how do you quantify that?
-Considering that most of the future batches of YCombinator will have surely been inspired by HackerNews you could argue that some of the value there can be attributed to the site.
+Considering that most of the future batches of YCombinator will have surely been inspired by Hacker News you could argue that some of the value there can be attributed to the site.

 ## Summary